-Written Consent
+Shareholder Action by Written Consent

-Shareholder Action by Our memorandum and articles of association provide that shareholders may approve corporate matters by way of a unanimous written resolution signed by or on behalf of each shareholder who would have been entitled to vote on such matter at a general meeting without a meeting being held.
+Our memorandum and articles of association provide that shareholders may approve corporate matters by way of a unanimous written resolution signed by or amendment to its certificate of on behalf of each shareholder who would have been entitled to vote on such matter at a general meeting without a meeting being held.

-Under the Delaware General Corporation Law, a corporation may eliminate the right of shareholders to act by written consent by amendment to its certificate of incorporation.
+Under the Delaware General Corporation Law, a corporation may eliminate the right of shareholders to act by written consent by incorporation.

-Shareholder Proposals The Companies Act provides shareholders with only limited rights to call for a general meeting and does not provide shareholders with any right to put any proposal before a general meeting.
+Cayman Islands Shareholder Proposals The Companies Act provides shareholders with only limited rights to call for a general meeting and does not provide shareholders with any right to put any proposal before a general meeting.
 However, these rights may be provided in a company's articles of association.
 Our memorandum and articles of association provide that our shareholders who hold not less than one-third of all votes attaching to all issued and outstanding shares of our company that carry the right to vote at general meetings may requisition a general meeting, in which case our directors are obliged to convene such a meeting and put the requisitioned resolutions to a vote at such meeting.
-Other than the foregoing, our memorandum and articles do not provide our shareholders with any other right to put proposals before annual general meetings or extraordinary general meetings.
-As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general
+Other than the foregoing, our memorandum and articles do not provide our shareholders with any other right to put proposals before annual general meetings.
+As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general meetings.
+Under the Delaw Law, a sharehold proposal before t shareholders, pro notice provisions documents.
+A sp called by the boa other person auth governing docum may be precluded meetings.
+Cumulative Voting Cumulative voting potentially facilitates the representation of minority shareholders on a board of directors since it permits the minority shareholder to cast all the votes to which the shareholder is entitled on a single director, which increases the shareholder's voting power with respect to electing such director.
+There are no prohibitions in relation to cumulative voting under the laws of the Cayman Islands but our memorandum and articles of association do not provide for cumulative voting.
+As a result, our shareholders are not afforded any less protections or rights on this issue than shareholders of a Delaware corporation.
+Under the Delaw Law, cumulative directors is not p corporation's cer specifically prov Removal of Directors Under our memorandum and articles of association, our directors may be removed, with or without cause, by an ordinary resolution of our shareholders.
+An appointment of a director may be on terms that the director shall automatically retire from office (unless he has sooner vacated office) at the next or a subsequent annual general meeting or upon any specified event or after any specified period in a written agreement between the company and the director, if any; but no such term shall be implied in the absence of express provision.
+In addition, a director's Under the Delaw Law, holders of a then entitled to v directors may rer without cause, ex involving a class company uses cu otherwise provid incorporation or vacancies may be the directors elec the stockholders.

-Under the Delaware General Corporation Law, a shareholder has the right to put any proposal before the annual meeting of shareholders, provided it complies with the notice provisions in the governing documents.
-A special meeting may be called by the board of directors or any other person authorized to do so in the governing documents, but shareholders may be precluded from calling special meetings.
+ware General Corporation der has the right to put any the annual meeting of ovided it complies with the is in the governing pecial meeting may be ard of directors or any thorized to do so in the ments, but shareholders ed from calling special ware General Corporation e voting for election of permitted unless the ertificate of incorporation vides for it.